fabiopetroni/GASGD/README.md

 # GASGD
 Distributed Asynchronous Matrix Completion Simulator

-A simulator for Distributed Asynchronous Matrix Completion.
+A multithread simulator for Distributed Asynchronous Matrix Completion.
  Based on the publication:

 -  F. Petroni and L. Querzoni: